trousyt/jquery.ohno/readme.md

 You also can have more control over how and when validation is fired.
 Simply caling validate() whenever you would like to validate is possible from whatever event you choose.

-To immediately receive the validation result by using the option afterValidated.	var v = new OhNoValidation({ afterValidated: function(result) {
+To immediately receive the validation result when validation is complete, use the option 'afterValidated' by either setting it independently or including it upon object instantiation.

+	var v = new OhNoValidation({ afterValidated: function(result) {
 		alert('Validation returned '+result);
 	}});